Leon Panetta: Director of the Office of Management and Budget

-Though elected to a ninth term in 1992, Panetta left the House at the beginning of 1993, after President-elect Bill Clinton selected him to serve as Director of the United States Office of Management and Budget.
-In that role he developed the budget package that would eventually result in the balanced budget of 1998.
+Though elected to a ninth term in 1992, Panetta left the House in early 1993 after president-elect Bill Clinton selected him to serve as director of the United States Office of Management and Budget.
+In that role, he developed the budget package that would eventually result in the balanced budget of 1998.

-White House Chief of Staff
+White House chief of staff

 In 1994, President Clinton became increasingly concerned about a lack of order and focus in the White House, an issue that stretched from foreign to domestic policy and political matters.
-President Clinton, who had vowed to run a professional operation, asked Panetta to become his new chief of staff, replacing Mack McLarty.
+Clinton, who had vowed to run a professional operation, asked Panetta to become his new chief of staff, replacing Mack McLarty.
 According to author Nigel Hamilton, "Panetta replaced McLarty for the rest of Clinton's first term—and the rest is history.
 To be a great leader, a modern president must have a great chief of staff—and in Leon Panetta, Clinton got the enforcer he deserved."
-Panetta was appointed White House Chief of Staff on July 17, 1994, and he held that position until January 20, 1997.
+Panetta was appointed White House chief of staff on July 17, 1994, and he held that position until January 20, 1997.
 He was a key negotiator of the 1996 budget, which was another important step toward bringing the budget into balance.

 Director of the CIA

 Nomination

-On January 5, 2009, President-elect Barack Obama announced his intention to nominate Panetta to the post of Director of the Central Intelligence Agency.
+On January 5, 2009, President-elect Barack Obama announced his intention to nominate Panetta to be director of the Central Intelligence Agency.

 At the time of his selection, journalists and politicians raised concerns about Panetta's limited experience in intelligence, aside from his two-year service as a military intelligence officer in the 1960s.
-California Democratic Senator Dianne Feinstein, the Chairman of the Senate Select Committee on Intelligence, expressed concerns that she was not consulted about the Panetta appointment and stated her belief that "the Agency is best-served by having an intelligence professional in charge at this time."
+California Democratic Senator Dianne Feinstein, the chairman of the Senate Select Committee on Intelligence, expressed concerns that she was not consulted about the Panetta appointment and stated her belief that "the agency is best-served by having an intelligence professional in charge at this time."

-Former CIA officer Ishmael Jones stated that Panetta was a wise choice, because of his close personal connection to the President and lack of exposure to the CIA bureaucracy.
-Also, Washington Post columnist David Ignatius said that Panetta did have exposure to intelligence operations as Director of the OMB and as Chief of Staff for President Bill Clinton, where he "sat in on the daily intelligence briefings as chief of staff, and he reviewed the nation's most secret intelligence-collection and covert-action programs in his previous post as director of the Office of Management and Budget".
+Former CIA officer Ishmael Jones stated that Panetta was a wise choice, because of his close personal connection to the president and lack of exposure to the CIA bureaucracy.
+Also, Washington Post columnist David Ignatius said that Panetta did have exposure to intelligence operations as director of the OMB and as chief of staff for President Bill Clinton, where he "sat in on the daily intelligence briefings as chief of staff, and he reviewed the nation's most secret intelligence-collection and covert-action programs in his previous post as director of the Office of Management and Budget".

 On February 12, 2009, Panetta was confirmed in the full Senate by voice vote.